Hussainakbar72/Hussainakbar72/README.md

 ---

 ## 👋 About Me
-Hello! **Hussain Akbar**, a 4th-semester **Artificial Intelligence student**.
+Hello! **Hussain Akbar**, a bechoulor **Artificial Intelligence student**.
 Passionate about predictive modeling, data analysis, and management system projects.
 Dedicated to applying AI solutions to real-world challenges.

 ---